readthedocs/website/content/posts/enable-beta-addons.md

 1. Check **Enable Addons**.

-Now you have Read the Docs Addons enabled, user of your documentation can start using these features.
+Now you have Read the Docs Addons enabled, readers of your documentation can start using these features.

 ## Moving forward